 Medical emergencies on campus are handled by Public Safety.
 Officers are trained in first aid and CPR and respond to the scene of on-campus medical emergencies.

 Student Health also offers an on-call nurse service 24/7 by calling 1-800-850-4556.
-Visit the Student Health Services webpages for more detailed information about the center.
+Visit the Student Health Services webpage for more detailed information about the center.

 Health and Accident Insurance